Dashboards#

-This section collects best practices for creating dashboards in Chronograf based on our experience at Rubin Observatory.
+This guide collects best practices for creating dashboards in Chronograf based on our experience at Rubin Observatory.

-Read more on how to create dashboards in the Chronograf documentation.
+Read more about creating dashboards in the Chronograf documentation.

 Time series of physical variables like temperature, pressure, etc are correlated data points.
-For this type of data prefer using a line graph or a line graph + single stat visualization types.
+For this type of data prefer using a line graph or a line graph + single stat visualization.
 The single stat always corresponds to the most recent value in the time series.

 Time series of uncorrelated data like events are better visualized using the bar chart visualization type.